 Yes, you can achieve this by using style separators.
 For example, with url?imageMorg2/cut/400x400|watermark/1/xxx, you can crop an image and add a watermark at the same time.

 Basic image processing (e.g., scaling, cropping, transcoding, and watermarking) is charged at 0.01 USD/GB.
 Advanced features (e.g., content recognition, blind watermarking, and Guetzli) are charged additionally.
 For detailed pricing, please see Billing and Pricing.

 Processed images will be stored through APIs.
 Images processed during downloading will not be stored in customers’ storage.

 Yes.
 You can encrypt URLs based on our encoding and decoding rules.
-Encrypted access is a customized feature, if you want to use it, submit a ticket to apply.
+Encrypted access is a customized feature.
+If you want to use it, please submit a ticket.

 Take cropping + watermarking as an example, use the pipeline operator l to connect respective processing parameters, and then both operations will be performed in sequence.